Concordat in Alsace–Moselle: Religious education

 Under the Concordat, religious education is compulsory in public schools, at both primary and secondary level, although parents can now opt for a secular equivalent by a written request.
 These religious education lessons are given by members of the faiths concerned and under the control of the respective churches.

 Ministers

 Religious ministers in Alsace-Moselle (pastors, priests and rabbis of the four recognised faiths) receive a salary from the Interior Ministry, which, by virtue of the 1993 Lang-Cloupet agreement, is linked to civil service salary scales.
 In 2012, this was said to be costing the French state 54 million euros per year.

 They also qualify for unemployment benefits.

-The Bishops of Metz and Strasbourg are appointed by decree of the President of the Republic, after agreement with the Holy See.
-This makes France the only country in the world where some Catholic bishops are still appointed by the head of state.
+The Bishop of Metz and the Archbishop of Strasbourg are appointed by decree of the President of the Republic, after agreement with the Holy See.
 The actual involvement of the French state is however nowadays considered purely nominal (although a recent appointment to the see of Metz was blocked at an early stage).
 Chief rabbis and presidents of the Jewish and Protestant consistories are appointed by the Prime Minister.
 Ministers of the three Christian churches are appointed by the Interior Minister.